amrhs-zohrevand/sbi-midterm-interview/README.md

 - Requires enabling 'Less secure app access' or setting up an App Password in Gmail.
 - Store the email password in `.streamlit/secrets.toml` under `EMAIL_PASSWORD`.

+### Local Development Configuration Setup
+For local development, you need to create configuration files from the provided templates:

+1. **Navigate to the code directory**: `cd code/.streamlit`
+2. **Create secrets.toml**: Copy the template file and configure your credentials:
+   - Copy `secrets.toml.example` to `secrets.toml`
+   - Replace placeholder values with your actual API keys and credentials
+   - **Never commit `secrets.toml` to version control** (it's excluded in `.gitignore`)
+3. **Create config.toml** (optional): Copy `config.toml.example` to `config.toml` if you want custom Streamlit settings

+**Important for Streamlit Cloud deployments**:
+- Do not use local `secrets.toml` for production deployments
+- Configure all secrets through the Streamlit Cloud dashboard's secrets management interface
+- The local configuration files are only for local development

 ## Installation Guide
 1. Install Miniconda (if not already installed).
 2. Clone this repository.
 3. Navigate to the `code` directory.
+4. **Set up configuration files** (see "Local Development Configuration Setup" above).
-4. Create the environment: `conda env create -f interviewsenv.yml`
+5. Create the environment: `conda env create -f interviewsenv.yml`
-5. Activate the environment: `conda activate interviews`
+6. Activate the environment: `conda activate interviews`
-6. Start the platform: `streamlit run interview.py`
+7. Start the platform: `streamlit run interview.py`

 ## Usage Guide
 1. Navigate to the Streamlit URL provided in the terminal.